 For the first time, such a problem happened in our project when distributing agents for a system in which nodes had restrictions on installing third-party software.
 The standard approach with installing dependencies and additional libraries through the package management system, PIP or in the form of Docker containers was not possible, so we started looking for a tool that would allow us to pack everything we need into a single executable file.

-Fans of the Go language often mention distribution as a single file as a key advantage.
+language often mention distribution as a single file as a key advantage.
 Python allows you to implement a similar, though not equivalent, delivery.

 During the search, we found the Pyinstaller tool.
 This tool is specifically designed to solve the problem of packaging Python software into executable files that have minimal external system dependencies.